d2burke/Switches/README.md

 ![Bottom Anchor](http://i.imgur.com/HOpxRcz.gif "Bottom Anchor")

 ## Centering Views
 Our main logo/icon view will be centered horizontally.
-To do this, we have to set the `Width` and `Height` constraints.
+To do this, we have to set the `Width` and `Height` constraints as well.
 XCode won't be completely happy until we set the vertical constraint as well.
 We do this with a simple `Top` constraint to the top of the view.

 ![Centering](http://i.imgur.com/6xHZidt.gif "Centering")